lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 # Basic causal inference via string diagrams

-*Does smoking cigarettes cause lung cancer?* More precisely, what is the average causal effect of smoking cigarettes on lung cancer?
+*Does smoking cigarettes cause lung cancer?* More precisely, what is the *average* causal effect of smoking cigarettes (say, for a decade) on contracting lung cancer?
 By now, this question has become the *hello world* of causal inference blog posts and introductions.

 Causal inference proposes different ways of answering the question, under different assumptions.
 I will explore three of them using string diagrams for Markov categories and some extra assumptions that I'll clarify along the way.